init-neok/In-Context-learning-Papers/README.md

 ![](https://img.shields.io/badge/PRs-welcome-brightgreen) ![](https://img.shields.io/github/stars/init-neok/In-Context-learning-Papers?style=social)

-Inspired by the [repository](https://github.com/SinclairCoder/Instruction-Tuning-Papers) about instruction tuning, we build this repository to collect papers about In-Context Learning.
+Inspired by the [repository](https://github.com/SinclairCoder/Instruction-Tuning-Papers) about `instruction tuning`, we build this repository to collect papers about In-Context Learning.
-A trend starts from `Natrural-Instruction` (ACL 2022), `FLAN` (ICLR 2022) and `T0` (ICLR 2022).

-What's In-Context Learning?
-It is a emergent ability whcih enables language models to perform better just by reading just a few similar demonstrations.
+What is In-Context Learning?
+It is a emergent ability which enables language models to perform better just by reading just a few similar demonstrations.